-Applicants who wish to obtain a licence to shoot wild duck must first pass a Waterfowl Identification Test (WIT) administered by an Officer from the Department of Primary Industries, Parks, Water and the Environment (DPIPWE).
-Successful applicants are issued with a Certificate of Proficiency detailing a WIT Number.
+Hunters who wish to obtain a game licence to take wild duck must first pass a Waterfowl Identification Test (WIT) administered by an Officer from the Department of Primary Industries, Parks, Water and Environment (DPIPWE).

-Applicants are advised to study the DVD Duck WISE (Waterfowl
+Applicants are advised to study the Duck WISE (Waterfowl

-Effective and Efficient Hunting) to learn the key identification features of ducks found in Southeast Australia (game and non-game) and common waterbird species.
-Whilst game bird identification is a key feature of this DVD, further information regarding firearm safety and shotgun education has been included for the purposes of promoting responsible hunting and shotgunning skills.
-There is no charge for the Duck WISE DVD and copies can be obtained by contacting a
+Effective and Efficient Hunting) video produced by Victoria's Game Management Authority to learn the key identification features of ducks found in Southeast Australia (game and non-game) and common waterbird species.
+Whilst game bird identification is a key feature of this video, further information regarding firearm safety and shotgun education has been included for the purposes of promoting responsible hunting and shotgunning skills.
+The Duck WISE video is available in DVD format and copies can be obtained free of charge by contacting a Game Management Officer.
+The

-The WIT Test is based on Tasmanian legislation and focus' on waterfowl identification only.
+The WIT Test is based on Tasmanian legislation and focuses on waterfowl identification only.
 There are 5 game bird species that can be hunted in Tasmania during our open season.
-They are the pacific black duck, mountain duck, chestnut teal, grey teal and the wood duck.
-For the purpose of this test, all other waterfowl species are deemed non game.
+They are the

 For hunters wishing to test their waterfowl identification skills prior to sitting the real Waterfowl Identification Test, a Practice Test has been developed.
-This practice test can be found at Waterfowl Identification Practice Test (18 MB) and Waterfowl Identification practice answer sheet.
+This practice test and answer sheet are below.